pankaj90382/TSAI/S13/README.md

 #### Test Data

 - Download a short-duration video containing the class used during training.
-- Extract frames from the video into the [test](YoloV3/data/test) directory
+- Extract frames from the video into the test directory
   `ffmpeg -i video.mp4 output/img%3d.jpg`
 - Extract audio from the video (this audio will be required later)
   `ffmpeg -i 'input video' -f mp3 -ab 192000 -vn music.mp3`

-### Downloading Pre-Trained Weights

-Download the file named `yolov3-spp-ultralytics.pt` from this [link](https://drive.google.com/open?id=1LezFG5g3BCW6iYaV89B2i64cqEUZD7e0) and place it in [this](YoloV3/weights) directory.

 ### Inference on a Video

-- To Combine the images from the [output](YoloV3/output) directory to form a video
+- To Combine the images from the output directory to form a video
   `ffmpeg -framerate 24 -i YoloV3/output/img%3d.jpg -r 24 -y out_video.mp4`
 - Combine the audio file extracted earlier with the output video to produce final output
   `ffmpeg -i 'input video' -i music.mp3 -c:v copy -c:a copy 'output video'`